Ricci Curvature Formula: Applications to Bonnet-Myers Sharp Irregular Graphs: Proof of Theorem

 We have

-Any integer-valued coupling $\sigma$ between $\mu_x$ and $\mu_y$ can be viewed as perfect matching in $H$.
-The cost $C(\sigma)$ is the sum of edge-weights of the perfect matching.
+Any integer-valued coupling $\sigma$ between $\mu_x$ and $\mu_y$ can be viewed as a perfect matching in $H$.
+The cost $C(\sigma)$ is the sum of the edge-weights of the perfect matching.

-Let $H_1:=H_1(x,y)$ be simple bipartite graph on $(X,Y)$ whose edge set consisting of all edges with weight $1$ in $H$.
-The graph $H_1$ can be viewed as a below-up graph of the bipartite induced graph $G([N(x), N(y)\setminus N[x])$.
+Let $H_1:=H_1(x,y)$ be a bipartite graph on $(X,Y)$ whose edge set consisting of all edges with weight $1$ in $H$.
+The graph $H_1$ can be viewed as a blow-up graph of the bipartite induced graph $G[N(x), N(y)\setminus N[x]]$.
 We have the following corollary.

 \begin{corollary} For any edge $xy\in E(G)$, assume $d_x\leq d_y$.
 We have

 The equality holds if and only if there is a perfect matching in $H_1(x,y)$. \end{corollary}

 \begin{proof}